 Here are 10 tips that may help tilt the teeter-totter in favor of a purchase.

 Similarly, there's "good" and "bad" crash damage.
-First, know your categories for rating vehicle damage -- you want to be lower in the alphabet.
-A is terrible, B is bad, and categories C and D designate workable damage (not that you're likely to see C or D cars in the salvage lot).
 The rule of thumb is to stick with body damage, or at the most, damage to the working parts.
 Stay away from bent frames, which, no matter how good a car looks after the repair is complete, can be a one-way ticket to a headache and can seriously compromise the car's safety, even after repairs have been completed [source: Gorzelany].

 Review: Why does an insurance company stick the title "salvage" on a car?
 Because the cost of repair exceeds the value of the vehicle.
 So imagine the damage that would have to take place in order to make a new $50,000 car not worth repairing.
 That's a serious crash, and it's likely you don't want a car that's been hit that hard.